mrv1k/bracketless/media/postmortem.md

 # Postmortem

-_Decision to write my first project was the best decision I've ever made._
+_The decision to write my first project was the best decision I've ever made._

 ---